dobots/website/_posts/2014-05-23-best-european-startup.md

 ## Award

 We are the proud receiver of the prize of the "Best European Startup"!
 This prize is really relevant to us!
 We won namely a meeting with [Robolution Capital](http://www.robolutioncapital.com) in Paris!
+To describe Robolution Capital in their own words:

     "Robolution Capital is the first private equity fund dedicated to service robotics in the world.
 Robolution Capital's mission is to invest in innovative companies of the fast growing service robotics market, mainly within Europe.
 Robolution Capital is managed by Orkos Capital SAS, an experienced and well known private equity management company."

+An investment party that is dedicated to service robotics in Europe, is a perfect partner for us!

-The overall "Grand Champion" became Leka, the interactive robot for children with autism.
+You all want to know of course who became the overall winner!
+The overall "Grand Champion" is Leka, the interactive robot for children with autism.
 Congratulations, Leka!

 ## Future

 Future editions of this competitions might lead to questions to us.
 Feel free to ask us.
 We also suggested a Google+ community around it, which can be [found](https://plus.google.com/u/1/communities/113625439039934216202).
-Ask to be a member if you want to come in contact with other startups in robotics.
+Ask to be a member if you want to come in contact with other startups, like us, in robotics.

 Very important, in case you are considering investing in robotics, please, [contact us](about-us.html)!
 We are down to earth, and make products and services that really are of added value to consumers or businesses.
 The industrial cleaning robot will be there in the near future.
 This is no science fiction anymore.